 As for what the code actually accomplishes, the analogy frequently offered is that it’s like a vending machine.
 When you think about it, the average transaction at a vending machine is actually triggering a code that fulfills a sort of contract.
 When you put in, say, $1, and click the button for a coke, the machine knows to accept the payment and release the soda in question.
 It’s a simple “if _____, then _____” transaction.
 This is the same sort of function that is coded into a smart contract, such that all involved parties can be assured that when a given condition is met, a given result is triggered.

 Because the concept is ultimately so simple, a smart contract can be conceivably used for just about any kind of deal or transaction.
 There are some prominent examples that have been either suggested or implemented, and they include the following:

-- Real Estate and Rent Transactions – Where property is concerned, some have begun to think of smart contracts as a substitute to escrow.
-It can be written into a contract that given amounts are paid at agreed upon times, and that in return property deeds are supplied or upheld.
+- Real Estate and Rent Transactions – Where property is concerned, some have begun to think of smart contracts as a substitute for escrow.
+It can be written into a contract that given amounts are paid at agreed-upon times and that in return property deeds are supplied or upheld.

 - Voting – A smart contract acting as an entire voting system could theoretically ensure fair and secure elections.
 The agreement would simply be that a vote is tallied for a given candidate or action if and only when a certain input is triggered.

 - Supply Chains – There are multiple potential uses for smart contracts in supply chains.
 Most importantly, inventory can be tracked from one location to another if a contract is designed that requires delivery to be acknowledged before dispersal or sale.

 These are just a few of many aspects of life in which smart contracts can make a significant impact.

 What is a Hard Fork?